Home Assistant Integrations Guide - Connect Every Device

 Choosing local integrations over cloud-dependent ones significantly improves your smart home's reliability and responsiveness.
 When your automations run locally, they respond in milliseconds instead of the 500ms to 2-second round-trip required by cloud APIs.
 More importantly, local integrations keep working during internet outages - a critical advantage when automations control locks, alarms, or heating systems.

 Privacy is another benefit.
 With local integrations, your device state data never leaves your home network.
 Manufacturers of cloud-integrated devices can change APIs, shut down services, or introduce subscription fees at any time.
+You won't have that worry with local control.
 Local control eliminates this dependency entirely.

 For new Home Assistant users, starting with a few well-supported local integrations builds confidence before tackling more complex cloud setups.
 ZigBee devices, Shelly modules, and ESPHome-flashed hardware are all excellent starting points because the communities around them are large and active, documentation is thorough, and troubleshooting resources are easy to find.